-With internal décor inspired by concrete art, which takes us back to the 1930s and 1950s, when it was built and renovated, mounted on an articulated platform , it is 20 meters long, boasts a kitchen with microwave oven, electric oven, and cooktop; air conditioning; bathroom and accessibility for passengers with special needs.
+With internal décor inspired by concrete art, which takes us back to the 1930s and 1950s, when it was built and renovated, with 36 seats, mounted on an articulated platform, it is 20 meters long, boasts a kitchen with microwave oven, electric oven, and cooktop; air conditioning; bathroom and accessibility for passengers with special needs.
 The interior is inspired on the work’ Plano em Superfície Modulada’ (Planes in Modulated Surface) (nº 5 1957), by Lygia Clark.
 The vehicle was donated by Turin city Hall (Italy).

 Trailer 38 (large)

 Donated by the city of Votorantim (SP), no 38 is the second – and largest – trailer to circulate in the city.
 With a capacity for 42 passengers, it began operations in January 2016.
 It is actually an old open streetcar from the Brazilian Association of Railway Preservation, exhibited in Campos do Jordão (SP).